 But apparently I could have been involved, and Fanfan had turned me down as a drummer for the parade, knowing she would then have to watch the parade all on her own.
 So I could have been the first foreigner to take part in this candle parade, at the same time, I am thankful for not being a deer in headlights as the only foreigner there.
 I will forever prefer watching these events from behind the sidelines.
 Anyway, we won, or at least our temple won, the awards for “Best Candle” and “Best Parade” for the second year running.
 Whoop.

-A Potato in a Rice Field: In 2015 I spent a year living in a close-knit rural community in Northeastern Thailand (Isaan).
+A Potato in a Rice Field: These are edited excerpts from our book A Potato in a Rice Field (Chapter 87): In 2015 I spent a year living in a close-knit rural community in Northeastern Thailand (Isaan).
 I was based in the small village of Broken Road and ‘A Potato in a Rice Field’ chronicles my time there as I bumble through life, culture and etiquette within a strict family of tradition and Buddhist belief.
 Find it on Amazon here.